“The Paperback Edition”

 “Well, it’s been over two years, you know.
 But you look the same, Bobby…still handsome as ever.”
 I said so calmly, I surprised myself.

 I think I even surprised Bobby.
-I was a different ‘Sammy’ than the girl he had left behind.
+I was a different ‘Sammy’ than the girl he knew before.

 The waitress brought over my coffee and Bobby’s sandwich and we managed to talk about ‘everyday-type’ things.
 It was good…and then my lunch hour was almost over.